 At Sixes and Sevens

-The young trendy sister to Cru Bar, has both style and substance.
+This sibling to Cru Bar has both style and substance.

 Wikipedia tells us that to be 'at sixes and sevens' is to be in a state of confusion or disarray.
 James Street's newest watering hole looks set to replace confusion and disarray with a slightly more positive state of mind.